erikssource/jdbidemo/article/springbootandjdbi.md

 - jdbi3-postgres - This will add support for Postgres databases for Jdbi.
 - jdbi3-sqlobject - This brings in row to object mapping for Jdbi.
 Bringing in this library will give Jdbi an ORM-like feel.

 The rest of the project configuration is pretty normal for any Spring Boot project.
-If you are wondering about the way that surefire is configured.
-That's for compatibility with future Java versions.
+If you are wondering about that surefire configuration, that's for compatibility with future Java versions.
 It avoids a deprecation warning in Java 21.

 ```xml
 <plugin>